Barrio Tacos to Pay $823K - Back Wages - Damages - STL.News

 - Failed to keep accurate records of employees’ hourly rates of pay and overtime wages due.

-The division previously assessed Hawley and his three restaurants $23,904 in civil money penalties for the violations associated with this case.
+The division previously assessed Hawley and his three restaurants operating Barrio Tacos $23,904 in civil money penalties for the violations associated with this case.
 That matter is being litigated before the department’s Office of Administrative Law Judges.

 “This case shows the U.S. Department of Labor will take all necessary legal action to prevent employers from utilizing illegal tip pools,” said Regional Solicitor of Labor Christine Z. Heri in Chicago.
 “In this case, the court correctly concluded that the tip pool violated the FLSA and that an equal amount of liquidated damages was appropriate.”

 “If an employer claims the tip credit, tips may only be shared by employees who customarily receive tips as part of their wage compensation,” explained Wage and Hour Division District Director Mary O’Rourke in Grand Rapids, Michigan.
-“There are specific legal rules for how tips must be distributed, how overtime is calculated, and how minimum wage is required to be paid.
+“There are specific legal rules for how tips must be distributed, how overtime is calculated and requiring the payment of minimum wage.
 Employers should verify that they are always following the law.”